BrianMndz/IIRFilters/Source/fxobjs/planport.md

 This file contains the actual DSP logic.
 It only includes its own header.
 The `processAudioSample` function is a direct port of the original logic, adapted for the `std::array` members.

+**IMPORTANT**: Include underflow protection and accurate algorithm implementations from the original fxobjects.h.

 ```cpp
 #include "Biquad.h"